aptonic/ab.js/README.markdown

 ## Usage

-We host the latest version of AB.js on GitHub and you can include it in your pages header with:

-	<script type="text/javascript" src="http://aptonic.github.com/ab.js/ab.js"></script>

-Or alternatively you can copy ab.js into the js directory inside your web site root and include in the pages head section with:
+Copy ab.js into the js directory inside your web site root and include in the pages head section with:

 	<script type="text/javascript" src="js/ab.js"></script>